rafanahmed/CISEval/README.md

 * prescriptive tone
 * rhetorical structure and formatting

-Confidence is going to be treated here as a **user-facing reliability signal**, not as evidence of truth.
+Confidence is treated as a user-facing reliability signal, operationalized through linguistic markers of epistemic modality, hedging, boosting, evidentiality, and stance-taking and not as evidence of truth.

 ### Outcome we want to get/is in interest